-I think you’ll agree that being patient in your affliction is challenging, especially if illness has continued for many years.
+I think you’ll agree that being patient in affliction is challenging, especially if illness has continued for many years.

-With God, how you wait matters and how you occupy this waiting time is significant.
+With God, how we wait matters and how we occupy this waiting time is significant.

 I remember being at my wits end, even suicidal; the months were now years and still no breakthrough.
 I’m sure some of you can relate?

-So today, I’m going to show you the 5 ways I introduced some kind of joy back into my life so I could be patient in the affliction.
+So today, I’m going to show you the 5 ways I introduced some kind of contentment back into my life so I could be patient in the affliction.

 You don’t want to prolong this painful season more than is necessary so I invite you through this post to invest in good waiting habits that glorify God, ease frustration and invite transformation.